 The two-month mark is a good time to remind yourself that baby developmental guidelines are just that: guidelines.
 It’s hard not to compare your baby to others, especially when it seems like every other infant you know is practically the reincarnation of Einstein (at least according to their parents).
 Babies all grow and develop at different rates, and that is completely and totally and perfectly okay.
 So feel free to tell that sancti-mommy in your circle of friends to piss off when she “innocently” asks if you’re worried that your baby hasn’t yet laughed/rolled over/memorized the complete works of Shakespeare.

-As far as your baby is concerned, she may be getting a bit more mobile these days.
+In addition to being a little chatter box, your baby may be getting a bit more mobile these days.
 She’s kicking her legs a lot more, and starting to change positions when she’s on the floor — and though she hasn’t rolled over yet, the time is coming, so be especially careful these days about leaving her unattended on any elevated surfaces like a changing table or bed.

 Promote hearing, vision, and cognitive development by talking to your baby, saying their name, offering brightly colored infant toys, and laying them on a gym with a mirror and toys.
 Your little one should also be turning their heads towards sounds, attempting to lift their body when laying on their belly, and bringing hands to their mouth as a soothing mechanism.

 Not sure what to say?
 You don’t have to rely on just baby books during your chats.
 The beauty of having an 8 week old is they have no idea what you’re saying, so as long as you speak with an expressive voice and make eye contact you can be reading the newspaper, your Twitter feed, or a dinner recipe.